Mooneerams Solicitors

 Whether your claim has reasonable prospects of success, depends on whether the attack on you was ‘foreseeable’.

-Lawyers often use the phrase, ‘reasonably foreseeable’.
-In cases of workplace assault, the question they ask themselves is whether it was reasonably foreseeable that an assault was likely to happen?
+Lawyers often use the phrase ‘reasonably foreseeable’.
+In cases of workplace assault, the question they ask is whether it was reasonably foreseeable that an assault was likely to happen.

-For example, have there been previous assaults on colleagues?
+- Have there been any previous assaults on colleagues?

-If you are the victim of an assault at work, and it turns out that your employer has failed to take any of the steps outlined earlier (including carrying out a risk assessment), bringing an assault at work compensation claim against your employer may have reasonable prospects of succeeding.
+If you are the victim of an assault at work, and your employer has breached their duty of care to you by failing to take any of the steps outlined (including carrying out a risk assessment), you may have reasonable prospects of bringing a successful assault at work compensation claim against your employer.

 Other circumstances that may entitle you to claim against your employer after an assault at work include: